- “Playing Well Together“- Digital Games Research Association

 The Games Preserve

-And then we, me, my wife and kids, moved to the country and built “The Games Preserve,” a retreat center for the study of play, where I, and anyone else willing to brave the rural realities of my 25 acres in Northeastern Pennsylvania, could play with an actual barn full of games – board games, table games, puzzles, flying rings, a sliding board… And there I began to learn and teach, not so much games, even though there were thousands, but what I came to call a playful path.
+By then, the curriculum in my hand, we, me, my wife and kids, moved to the country and built “The Games Preserve,” a retreat center for the study of play, where I, and anyone else willing to brave the rural realities of my 25 acres in Northeastern Pennsylvania, could play with an actual barn full of games – board games, table games, puzzles, flying rings, a sliding board… And there I began to learn and teach, not so much games, even though there were thousands, but what I came to call a playful path.
 And I had my wife and kids and 25 acres as teachers.
 And guinea fowl, and sometimes millions of these bugs.

 This is where I explored everything I could about the path I was on, this playful one.
 And where I discovered that I not only “channel” playfulness, but also that I knew how to teach it.
 It was easy.
 It was what I’ve been doing all this time.
 What tool could be better tuned to the experience of playfulness than games?
 Especially the games I liked to teach, and make up.
 Playful Games.